 Photos by Jeff Mills

-Richard Warren begins his second season as volunteer high jump assistant for the Ohio State men's track and field team.
+Richard Warren is in his third season as a volunteer high jump assistant for the Ohio State track and field program.

 Prior to Ohio State, Warren coached at Southmont High School in Crawfordsville, Ind.
-While at Southmont, Warren gained national recognition while working with Jonathon Christensen who, under Warren's leadership, broke school, county, conference, sectional, and regional records on his way to being a two-time IATCCCA Indoor State Champion, two-time IHSAA State Outdoor Champion, and first-place finisher at 2011 Midwest Meet of Champions.
-Christensen finished the 2011 indoor season being ranked No. 1 in the nation with a leap of 2.20m (7-2.50).
+While at Southmont, Warren gained national recognition working with Jonathon Christensen who, under Warren's leadership, broke school, county, conference, sectional, and regional records on his way to two IATCCCA indoor state titles and two IHSAA outdoor titles.
+Christensen finished the 2011 indoor season ranked No. 1 in the nation with a leap of 2.20 meters (7-2.50).
 Along with Christensen, Warren guided three long jumpers to the IATCCCA indoor state track meet.
-During his seven year coaching career, Warren has coached three sectional champions in the high jump, as well as four high jump and five long jump regional qualifiers.
+During his seven-year high school coaching career, Warren coached three sectional champions in the high jump, as well as four high jump and five long jump regional qualifiers.

 A native of Argos, Ind., Warren is a USATF Level I Certified Coach.